 Marital Settlement Agreements

-Final judgments of dissolution of marriage are entered by the court after a trial before a judge or after you have voluntarily entered into a marital settlement agreement.
-The majority of family law cases are resolved by the parties entering into an agreement through mediation or negotiating an agreement directly between themselves with the assistance of their counsel.
-Generally, these agreements address settlement of all issues that arise in the dissolution of marriage case; such as the division of marital assets and liabilities, time-sharing and parenting plans,child support, alimony and attorneys’ fees.What if I Need to Change the Terms of My Marital Settlement Agreement?
+The court enters a final judgment for dissolution of marriage after a trial or after you have voluntarily entered into a marital settlement agreement.
+The majority of family law cases are resolved by the parties entering into an agreement through mediation or negotiating an agreement directly between themselves with their counsel's assistance.
+Generally, these agreements address the settlement of all issues that arise in the dissolution of marriage case, such as the division of marital assets and liabilities, time-sharing and parenting plans, child support, alimony, and attorneys’ fees.What if I Need to Change the Terms of My Marital Settlement Agreement?

-At some point after the final judgment is entered, you may need to modify or change a financial obligation or time-sharing term within your final judgment, marital settlement agreement or parenting plan.
-For example, if you are unable to meet your financial obligations or there has been a development with your child that requires changes to your parenting plan, then a modification may be appropriate to make the needed changes.
-To obtain a modification, you must either enter into a new agreement with the opposing party that is approved by the court, or you need to obtain a new order from the court through an evidentiary hearing.What if My Former Spouse is not Following the Marital Settlement Agreement?
+At some point after the final judgment is entered, you may need to modify or change a financial obligation or time-sharing term within your final judgment, marital settlement agreement, or parenting plan.
+For example, suppose you cannot meet your financial obligations or there has been a development with your child that requires changes to your parenting plan, then a modification may be appropriate to make the needed changes.
+To obtain a modification, you must enter into a new agreement with the opposing party that is approved by the court, or you need to obtain a new order from the court through an evidentiary hearing.What if My Former Spouse is not Following the Marital Settlement Agreement?